ShrutiPorwal1/ShrutiPorwal1/README.md

 - 👋 Hi, I’m @ShrutiPorwal
-- 👀 I’m intereste in business intelligence, data analysis, and converting data into useful insights.
+- 👀 I’m interested in business intelligence, data analysis, and converting data into useful insights.
 - 🌱 I’m actively developing my skills in blockchain technology and upscale data science methods.
 - 💞️ I’m looking to collaborate on creative projects that use data, particularly ones that use Tableau, Qlik, Python, and SQL.
 - 📫 You can reach me on linkedin : https://www.linkedin.com/in/shrutiporwal/ or via email at shrutiporwal6@gmail.com.